What Is a Good VO2 Max? Charts by Age and Gender

 VO2 Max and Longevity: The Numbers

 VO2 max isn't just a fitness metric.
-It's the strongest predictor of all-cause mortality, stronger than smoking, hypertension, or diabetes as a risk factor.
+It's the strongest predictor of all-cause mortality, stronger than smoking, hypertension, or diabetes as a risk factor (Myers et al., 2002; Mandsager et al., 2018).

-Research from the Journal of the American College of Cardiology found that each 1 MET increase in fitness (roughly 3.5 ml/kg/min of VO2 max) was associated with:
+A study in the Journal of the American College of Cardiology following 4,137 healthy adults for 24 years found that each 1 MET increase in fitness (roughly 3.5 ml/kg/min of VO2 max) was associated with (Imboden et al., 2018):

 - 11.6% reduction in all-cause mortality